Baker Hotel (Mineral Wells, Texas): 2014: Baker Hotel Voting Measure

+2019–present: Restoration Plans

-On June 20, 2019, the Baker was announced to have been bought by Dallas-Fort Worth based investor Laird Fairchild along with other partners, who had secured the last of the funding needed for the restoration.
+On June 20, 2019, the Baker Hotel was announced to have been bought by Dallas-Fort Worth based investor Laird Fairchild along with other partners, who had secured the last of the funding needed for the restoration.

 Plans were announced in August 2019 for the Baker Hotel Development Partners to purchase and reopen the Baker with a proposed renovation budget of $65 million.
 Plans call to enlarge the current 450 rooms and bring the total number of rooms down to 165.
 The second floor will still be maintained as a luxury mineral spa.

-The $65 million renovation began in late 2019.
+The $65 million renovation began in late 2019, though restoration was interrupted in March 2020 due to the COVID-19 pandemic and did not fully resume until May 2021, after a 14-month delay.

 In May 2021, it was announced that the Baker Hotel was expected to reopen in fall 2024.
 However, in October 2022, the reopening was delayed to mid-2025, and in September 2023 it was announced that the reopening would again be delayed to spring 2026.

-In July 2024, it was announced that the hotel needed to secure a $20 million or $25 million loan in order to continue construction (sources differ on the amount of the loan); it was also said that if the loan is approved, the hotel will resume construction and would reopen either in late 2027 or at some point in 2028.
-In spring 2025, it was officially announced that the reopening would again be delayed to 2028.
+In July 2024, it was announced that restoration of the hotel had again been interrupted, this time due to developers needing to secure a $20 million or $25 million loan in order to continue construction (sources differ on the amount of the loan); it was also said that, if the loan is approved, the hotel will resume construction and would reopen either in late 2027 or at some point in 2028.

+In November 2025, it was officially announced that, after a 16-month delay, restoration would resume and the reopening of Baker Hotel would again be delayed to 2028.

+On April 28, 2026, a tornado (on a scale of EF3 according to the National Weather Service) struck Mineral Wells and the surrounding area.
+For the majority of the storm, wind speeds exceeded 100 miles per hour, resulting in several injuries as well as major damage across the region.
+On the Baker Hotel Instagram page, it was said that the tornado missed the hotel, but left many without homes and necessities.

+On May 17, 2026, despite its ongoing restoration, the Baker Hotel hosted its first major event in more than 50 years, titled A Night for The Baker, which featured a dinner and performances from local musicians in the area.
+The event also highlighted the progress made in the restoration of the hotel, which is expected to open in 2028, and how the purpose of restoring the hotel is to revitalize both the hotel and the surrounding Mineral Wells region, which the town hopes can be accomplished by reopening the hotel to the public.